swansonk14/SyntheMol/docs/README.md

 [clogp.md](clogp.md): Instructions for performing an _in silico_ study of SyntheMol using a computational molecular property, cLogP, which is the computed octanol-water partition coefficient.

 [antibiotics.md](antibiotics.md): Instructions for generating antibiotic candidates for _Acinetobacter baumannii_.
 Includes instructions for processing antibiotics data, training antibacterial activity prediction models, generating molecules with SyntheMol, and selecting candidates.

+[plots.md](plots.md) Instructions for producing plots analyzing the data and results.